Code

 In this chapter, we will focus on games that are:

-We can represent such a game as a complete game tree.
+We can represent such a game as a complete game tree that describes every possible match.
 Each possible state is a node in the tree, and since we only consider deterministic games, we can represent actions as edges leading from the current state to the next.
 Each path through the tree, from root to leaf, represents a single game.

 For instance, a chess player has roughly 30 actions to choose from at each turn, and each game takes roughly 40 moves per player, so trying to solve chess exactly using minimax would take somewhere on the order of \(30^{80} \approx 10^{118}\) operations.
 That’s 10 billion billion billion billion billion billion billion billion billion billion billion billion billion operations.
 As of the time of writing, the fastest processor can achieve almost 10 GHz (10 billion operations per second), so to fully solve chess using minimax is many, many orders of magnitude out of reach.